emd22/acheron/README.md

 - [ ] Overhaul of error handling
 - [ ] Configuration files and/or settings
 - [ ] Post processing shaders
-- [ ] Add in f3d-img for JPEG and PNG image support
+- [ ] Add in custom image library for JPEG and PNG image support
 - [ ] HDR and tone mapping
 - [ ] Lua support
 - [ ] Add spotlight